 An emergency fund is just that — emergencies only.
 This is not for spending on vacation, a new car, etc. Ideally you will never need to dip into this account.
 Treat it as the backstop for your life.
 I recommend Betterment’s “Safety Net” account, which is made up of 60% bonds and 40% stocks.
 Bonds are safer and typically earn less than stocks; stocks are riskier and typically earn more than bonds.
 A portfolio split 60/40 will ensure your money grows, but in a way that offers some protection against market conditions.

 At this point you have high interest debt paid off and 6 months worth of expenses that are easily accessible.
 This is an amazing achievement and knowing you have funds to fall back on will give you peace of mind.
 Now, onto the fun part.
 Let’s really put your money to work!

-- Now that you have maxed out your IRA contributions it’s time to increase your 401k contributions beyond just what your employer matches.
-Contribute as much per paycheck as you can and if you are able to max out your contribution of $19K per year, do it!
+Now that you have maxed out your IRA contributions it’s time to increase your 401k contributions beyond just what your employer matches.
+Contribute as much per paycheck as you can and if you are able to max out your contributions ($19K in 2019 and $19.5K in 2020)- do it!
 The reason I recommend only contributing enough to your 401k to get the match, and then maxing out your IRA, is because generally the fees you pay will be lower and the quality of investment options will be higher in an IRA.
 It is extremely important to be mindful of investment fees as these will eat away at your potential earnings over time.